mrdowdeswell/sasjtemplate/README.md

 and provide a directory to create the folder in.

-The resulting .Rmd file may be knitted immediately to produce a sample .pdf file, which itself contains further instruction on how to use the SASJ .Rmd template.
+The resulting .Rmd file may be knitted immediately to produce a sample .pdf file, which itself contains further instructions on how to use the SASJ .Rmd template.
 The first seven sections of the file are identical to the file produced from the SASJ .tex template.
-The eighth section provides further supporting information on using the R markdown version and functionality.
+The eighth section provides further supporting information on using the R markdown template version and functionality.

 Of course, for your purposes, you will need to edit the YAML (explanatory comments are provided) and contents of the .Rmd file in